 No matter the circumstance, divorce or legal separation can have a significant impact on your financial health.
 If you are considering a divorce and trying to understand how to decide alimony arrangements or would like to modify an existing alimony arrangement, it is crucial that you consult with a knowledgeable alimony & spousal support attorney immediately.

-The Law Offices of Fisher Wise is proud to serve individuals and couples in Chattanooga, Tennessee, and other surrounding areas, including Red Bank, East Ridge, Soddy-Daisy, Hamilton County, Bradley County, and Bledsoe County.
+The Law Offices of Fisher Wise is proud to serve individuals and couples in Chattanooga, Tennessee, and other surrounding areas, including Red Bank, East Ridge, Soddy-Daisy, Hamilton County, Bradley County, Bledsoe County Marion County, Sequatchie County, and Rhea County.

 What Is Alimony/Spousal Support?